>

 Ph.3

-Satellite outposts, mineral extraction and dispatch site
+Satellite outposts, ore extraction and shipping site

 Advanced phase